krug-lang/krugc-api/README.md

 # caasper
 This repository is the compiler for Krug: Caasper.
-Most of the actual compilation work is done here, the frontends job is simply to talk to Caasper.
+Most of the actual compilation work is done here, the frontends job is simply to communicate with Caasper.

 You will need both the krug [frontend](//github.com/hugobrains/krug), and an instance of Caasper running locally - or on the cloud somewhere - for you to